D. J. Chark: Detroit Lions

 On March 17, 2022, Chark signed a one-year, $10 million contract with the Detroit Lions.
 He suffered an ankle injury in Week 3 and missed the next two games before being placed on injured reserve on October 22, 2022.
 He was activated on November 19.
 The week after recording a touchdown in Week 12 against Bills, in Chark's third game back he had five receptions for 98 yards in a blowout of his former team, the Jaguars.
 The following week, he had 94 yards and a touchdown in a win over the Minnesota Vikings.
 In the season finale, Chark had just three receptions for 14 yards, but two were critical 4th-down conversions to set up the game winning touchdown, and kill the clock to eliminate the rival Green Bay Packers from the playoffs.
 On the season, Chark's 502 yards in the 11 games he played were third-best for the 9–8 Lions, behind Amon-Ra St. Brown and Kalif Raymond.

 Carolina Panthers

 On March 24, 2023, Chark signed with the Carolina Panthers on a one-year deal.
 In week 16 against the Green Bay Packers, Chark had his best showing of the season recording 6 catches for 98 yards and two touchdowns from Bryce Young in a 33–30 loss.
 He finished the 2023 season with 35 receptions for 525 yards and five touchdowns.

 Los Angeles Chargers

 On May 6, 2024, Chark signed a one-year contract with the Los Angeles Chargers.
 He was placed on injured reserve on September 7 with a hip injury.
 He was activated on November 2.
 He appeared in seven games on the season.
 He had one touchdown, which came against the Raiders in Week 18.

 Atlanta Falcons

 On July 25, 2025, Chark signed a one-year contract with the Atlanta Falcons.
 He was released by the Falcons on August 18.

+On March 20, 2026, Chark announced his retirement from the NFL after seven seasons.